 Coordination of Supports:

-We focus on providing independent coordination of supports for people who are a part of the NDIS.
-Our aim is to link you with the most suitable services by getting to know you, finding out what is important to you and how you like to be supported.
-We can explain the NDIS to you in your language, and ensure you get the service you deserve and are entitled to.
-We work with you to build your capacity to coordinate your own plan.
+We focus on providing quality Coordination of Supports for people who are a part of the NDIS.
+Our aim is to link you with the most suitable services by getting to know you, finding out what is important to you, and how you like to be supported.

 NDIS Category: Coordination of Supports